Mouth Guards in Tacoma, WA

-There are three main types of mouth guards—stock mouth guards, boil-and-bite mouth guards, and custom mouthguards.
-Stock mouth guards are preformed mouth guards that you can buy at any sporting goods store.
-Stock mouth guards aren’t known for their comfort or effectiveness.
+There are three main types of mouth guards—stock, boil-and-bite, and custom.
+Stock mouth guards are pre-made, and you can buy them at any sporting goods store.

-Boil-and-bite mouth guards, as the name suggests, are thermoplastic mouth protectors that are put in hot water before installation.
-They’re a little more flexible than stock mouth guards but don’t come close to custom-made mouth guards.
+Boil-and-bite mouth guards, as the name suggests, are thermoplastic protectors that are put in hot water before installation.
+They’re a little more flexible than the stock ones but don’t come close to custom-made mouth guards.

 Custom-made mouth guards are exactly what the dentist ordered.
 These are made to fit, are unique to an individual’s needs, and offer ultimate comfort and protection.

 Before using any of these devices, it’s necessary to consult with your dentist.
 Tacoma Family Dentistry & TMJ/Sleep Apnea Centre provides different types of mouth guards to children and adults alike.
 Visit our dental offices in Tacoma, WA if you’d like to get the best mouth guard for your circumstances.

 Here at Tacoma Family Dentistry & TMJ/Sleep Apnea Centre, we recommend mouth protectors for:

 - Individuals who are active in sports, especially impact sports such as soccer or football.
 During games, mouth guards protect the teeth of children and adults alike, thus preventing injury, which could result in tooth loss.